-Electronic or paper receipts will be available for patron upon request.
+Paper receipts will be available for patron upon request.

 KanPay Counter is an e-government service provider designed for municipal governments.
 The credit card readers are designed to meet PCI/DSS and NACHA requirements to secure cardholder data via encryption at the point of swipe.